KnpLabs/KnpUserBundle/Resources/doc/index.rst

 configuration that is used for users with the UserController.

-For example for a security configuration like the following the provider_key would have to be set to "main", as shown in the proceeding examples:
+For example for a security configuration like the following the provider_key would have to be set to "fos_userbundle", as shown in the proceeding examples:

 ::

     # app/config/config.yml
-    security.config:
+    security:
         providers:
             fos_userbundle:
                 id: fos_user.user_manager